Hannah Marie Wormington: Death

 Wormington died in her home in Denver on May 31, 1994 due to smoke inhalation after a fire that had started in the living room where she was sleeping.
 She had fallen asleep on the couch after lighting a cigarette; that cigarette then lit the couch on fire.

 Legacy

-The material components of Hannah Marie Wormington's life are documented and stored by the Smithsonian Institution Archives.
+The material components of Hannah Marie Wormington's life are documented and stored by the National Anthropological Archives (NAA) at the Smithsonian.
 These papers, films, notes, manuscripts, publications, proposals, and more were published and generated between 1930 and 1993, and include aspects of both her professional publications and more private correspondences.

 Not only was Wormington the first woman to serve as president for the Society for American Archaeology, but she is also the first woman to receive a PhD from Harvard (Radcliffe) in Anthropology.